SAP-samples/cloud-abap-rap/README.md

 ![Implementation types](images/180_Press_return.png)

 After you have selected the data source press **Return** to initiate a side effect.
-(This works for the SAP Fiori Elements OData V2 preview but not for the V4 preview.
-This is why I chose to use the V2 preview).
+This works for the SAP Fiori Elements OData V2 preview on premise releases.
+This is why I chose to use the V2 preview.

+( In cloud based systems the support for side-effects will be added once these can be added by appropriate implementations in the behavivor definition).

+If the side effect does not work simply press the refresh button in your browser after having entered or changed an entry in the field *data source*.

 As a result the generator will try to determine the names of the fields that perform certain roles such as the UUID based key field, the field used as the total etag, etc.

 ![Implementation types](images/190_select_object_id.png)

 What can not be determined automatically is which field shall be used as the **semantic key**.
+Therefore you have to select the same via a value help.

 Press **Apply** to return to the header object page.